-Rae offers keynote addresses, speeches, and workshops for parent and professional groups throughout North America.
-Organizations that have invited Rae to speak include:
+Rae offers education keynote addresses, speeches, and workshops for parent, educators and professional groups throughout North America.
+As one of the foremost keynote speakers in education on her topics of expertise, organizations that have invited Rae to speak include:

 - National Association for the Education of Young Children